George Wingate: Recollections

 Gathering Light

-A sound-led visual impression of the recent exhibition and fundraiser.
+A sound-led visual impression of the exhibition and fundraiser.